Hypnotherapy and pain management

 Sciatica occurs when the sciatic nerve is irritated by the back.
 This can often occur after a slipped disc.
 The result is an ache down the leg for sufferers.
 Back pain is very common, with a number of different causes.
 Some back pains may be caused by a previous injury or the overuse of muscles.

-As mentioned, unfortunately many people who develop cancer will experience pain at some point.
+As mentioned, unfortunately, many people who develop cancer will experience pain at some point.
 Again, this pain is not necessarily 'needed', and can be very debilitating.
 Often, opioids or other drugs work well but result in drowsiness.
 The degree of pain will be dependent on individual circumstances.

 Multiple sclerosis (MS)

 MS affects the brain, nerves, and spinal cord.
 Many MS sufferers will experience pain.
-This discomfort can either be due to pressure on muscles/joints or 'neuropathic', where damaged nerve fibers cause a burning/stabbing sensation.
+This discomfort can either be due to pressure on muscles/joints or 'neuropathic', where damaged nerve fibres cause a burning/stabbing sensation.

 Arthritis causes inflammation and stiffening of the joints.
 With arthritis, pain can vary between people.
 Some have mild pain, whilst others experience more severe pain, which makes day-to-day activities difficult.